 Improve our ability to detect, quantify emissions, and evaluate risks to public health and the environment from emerging air pollution concerns and environmental justice issues, including from pollutants and sources that are currently not regulated or monitored.

-Install an air monitor in Pend Oreille to improve our ability to make better burn ban calls.
+Install an air monitor in Pend Oreille County to improve our ability to make better burn ban calls.

-Improve our understanding of how pollutants move between the air, water, and soil with an emphasis on phase transfer of persistent, bioaccumulative and toxic chemicals with the greatest health threats to people, wildlife and the environment.
+Improve our understanding of how pollutants move between the air, water, and soil with an emphasis on phase transfer of persistent, bioaccumulative and toxic chemicals with the greatest health threats to people, wildlife, and the environment.

 Objective 1.2 Raise Public Awareness and Engagement: Ecology proactively shares easily accessible information and data so that people understand the benefits of clean air and are empowered to participate in reducing air pollution.